24mx/codetest/README.md

 A "Post" have the attributes [id:String, title:String, content:String]

 We would like to see:
- - A client (command line or webapp) that calls a the servive with the correct arguments (and handles all possible/plausible errors) using REST API
+ - A client (command line or webapp) that calls the service with the correct arguments (and handles all possible/plausible errors) using REST API
     - The client should be able to add, list, view and delete posts.
  - A blog server that can serve a REST-service according to the Swagger-specification below.
     - That is: